+At any given point in time, for a list of predicted affected cells and beams, there is only one predicted CCO issue generated by a gNB.

 16.20.4 OAM Requirements

-OAM configures the following:
+OAM configures the following for EC reporting:

 - The minimum and maximum energy consumption values corresponding to the minimum and maximum EC index values respectively, based on an implementation-specific mapping rule, which is unified within a defined area; and

 - The recommended time interval within which an NG-RAN node selects an implementation-specific time window for averaging of the measurements of the NG-RAN node's consumed energy.

+OAM further configures management-based MDT for continuous MDT towards the NG-RAN.
+OAM provides specific information to NG-RAN for NG-RAN to identify continuous MDT.